Kenny Coker: Southend United

-On 1 February 2020, after previously appearing in the youth systems at Bowers & Pitsea and Billericay Town, Coker made his debut for Southend United in a 2–1 victory over Lincoln City in League One.
+On February 1, 2020, after previously appearing in the youth systems at Bowers & Pitsea and Billericay Town, Coker made his debut for Southend United in a 2–1 victory over Lincoln City in League One.
 At 16 years and 83 days he was the third youngest player to ever play for Southend United.

 Norwich City

 In May 2021, it was announced that Coker had agreed to join Norwich City, following a trial with the club.
 He made his debut for the club's under-18 side in a 3–0 loss to Fulham that month.

-On 19 July 2021, Coker signed his first professional contract with the Canaries.
+On July 19, 2021, Coker signed his first professional contract with the Canaries.

+On November 6, 2023, Coker joined Chelmsford City on loan.

+Non-League

+Ahead of the 2024–25 season, Coker signed for Isthmian League side Cray Wanderers on a permanent deal.
+In January 2025, Coker signed for Cheshunt.

+In June 2025, Coker joined newly promoted National League South side Dover Athletic.

 Personal life

 Coker was born in Atlanta, Georgia to an English mother and Nigerian father.